noirello/bonsai/docs/api.rst

     Disable/enable asynchronous connection for the underlying socket, which means that the socket is set to be non-blocking when it's enabled.
-The default setting is `True` on Linux with newer OpenLDAP library version than 2.4.43, `False` in any other case.
+The default setting is `False` on every platform.
 This is an OpenLDAP specific setting (see `LDAP_OPT_CONNECT_ASYNC` option in the OpenLDAP documentation for further details).

     :param bool allow: Enabling/disabling async connect mode.